 - Learn from your competitors' mistakes.
 If you pay attention to what your competitors do, again regardless of the food they serve, then you can learn from their best practices as well as their mistakes.
 There's no reason to copy what your competitors do, but there's real value to avoid repeating their operation and customer service mistakes in your own pho business.
 These are free and valuable lessons, so make good use of them.

 - Know your own numbers.
-Food costs, labor costs, sales numbers.
+Food costs, labor costs, sales numbers, breakeven points.
 Know your numbers, understand what they mean, and make changes and improve your operation based on your numbers.
 This is an often overlooked but critically important step in any restaurant operation, and it's the only way to know how your pho restaurant is doing.
 Once you become proficient with using your numbers to guide your operation, you can start improving those same numbers, resulting in improved bottom line.

 - Use an effective marketing mix.
 You cannot run a successful pho restaurant without effective marketing.
 Traditional marketing, 4-wall marketing, online and social channels.
 You must find an effective mix of marketing strategies that work for your situation and your concept.
 Continuously test and improve your marketing techniques.
 But don't be deceived by what you think marketing is and what it means.
 While this subject deserves its own post, I'll keep it short here with the following: almost all elements of your operation is a part of marketing, including order taking, food presentation, and customer service.
 In fact, a good rule of thumb is, any thing or activity that is customer-facing is a part of marketing.
 Pay attention to this and you can't go wrong.